Frequently Asked Questions about Teaching Abroad

 CIEE will provide pre-departure guides with cultural tips, advice from former teachers, and information on logistical topics like phones, internet, and banking.

 CIEE will give you detailed instructions for the documents and/or visas necessary for the program you select.
-In China and Thailand, where the visa is especially tricky, the program will cover your actual visa fee.
+In Thailand, where the visa is especially tricky, the program will cover your actual visa fee.

 CIEE’s Participant Blogs are a great way to get a first-hand perspective on what it’s actually like to work and live abroad on our program!